carbon-language/carbon-lang/clang/docs/UsersManual.rst

-  In this example, ``clang`` will not automatically use the PCH file for ``test.h`` since ``test.h`` was included directly in the source file and not specified on the command line using :option:`-include`.
+  In this example, ``clang`` will not automatically use the PCH file for ``test.h`` since ``test.h`` was included directly in the source file and not specified on the command line using :option:`-include-pch`.

 Relocatable PCH Files
 ^^^^^^^^^^^^^^^^^^^^^